 This could be the most difficult review I will ever write.
 It’s not for lack of what to say, but for lack of what’s already been said, throughout the years and across the world.
 Star Wars is the most scrutinized film on the planet.
 It spawned one of the most lucrative franchises ever created.
 It’s been dissected, deconstructed, analyzed, turned inside out, and otherwise picked apart from virtually every angle, by amateur and professional alike, from every walk of life imaginable.
 I’ve talked about my own experiences with the film when it was new and the hold it had on my imagination.
 After much deliberation, I decided all I could do is let the Force guide my fingers on the keyboard.
 I’m bound to leave out a great many things.
 I trust I can be forgiven for what I do offer.
-I’ll also trust that everyone knows by now the comments will remain open for a couple of weeks, and I can always be contacted directly should anyone wish to geek out with me.
+I’ll also trust that everyone knows by now the comments will remain open, and I can always be contacted directly should anyone wish to geek out with me.

 In the mid-1970s, the world — and especially the United States — was a cynical mess.
 Prolonged conflict in Vietnam left individuals directionless, homes broken, and the public divided on the kind of righteous assumptions the previous generation had held during and immediately after World War II.
-Instead of making the world “safe for democracy,” Americans had instead endured the realization that it had to first clean up its own backyard, to take care of its own people and its own inequalities before the country could serve as the beacon of hope that our own national mythology tells us we should be.
+Instead of making the world “safe for democracy,” Americans had instead endured the realization that it had to first clean up its own backyard, to take care of its own people and its own inequalities before the country could serve as the beacon that our own national mythology tells us we should be.
 It didn’t stop the country from trying to play world police anyway, so we had conflict on two fronts.
 Any military historian can tell you that’s a losing battle.
 At home, news from half a world away, combined with race riots, out of control inflation, and many other forms of civil discontent, rocked the country to its core.
 A peanut farmer was elected president in one of the biggest political upsets, beating by a wafer-thin margin the only man in history to be both vice president and president without having been elected.
 Our veterans came home in pieces, wondering what they’d fought for, often taking the blame for following orders and doing what they were told was the right thing.
 In 1969, man walked on the moon, proving anything was possible if we’d put our mind to it.
 Two missions later, Apollo 13 barely made it home, and the Apollo missions became something of a background thought after that despite real science being performed.
 “Been there, done that” seemed to be the collective voice of the people, which couldn’t have been further from the truth.
 Faith in the country further eroded across recent years, first with the assassinations of John F. Kennedy and his brother Robert, then with Martin Luther King, Jr., and Malcolm X. The villainous mastermind of the day, President Richard Nixon, resigned his office in shame.
 The 70s seemed completely rudderless.
 Television of the era spoke to the inequalities and other issues that needed to be addressed, and movies became grittier, but nothing offered real solutions to anything.
 Everywhere one turned, people were looking to either point fingers or to simply escape.
 It was as though people had stopped believing in anything anymore, resulting in a miasma of blah.
 The one thing that seemed missing was the one vital ingredient needed for any people to live and thrive: hope.

 If simply looking at these words sends chills of anticipation up your spine, you are one of my people.
 That’s the effect this has on me.
 When seeing a new Star Wars movie in the theater (my only reason to actually buy a ticket these days), these words will even bring a little tear to my eye because I know how fortunate I am to live in a time where there is a further guarantee of new Star Wars.
 I remember when there was no such promise.
 I thought what we had was all we’d ever get.
 I thought that twice, along with the rest of the world.
 In 1977, nobody had any real idea of what to expect.
 There was simply the question of what this was, and then enthusiasm as word of mouth spread and Star Wars became a pop culture phenomenon that crossed all boundaries.
 I sometimes like to think it’s one of the closest things we’ve ever had to world peace… ironic, given the subject matter.
 Back then, the film wasn’t subtitled Episode IV: A New Hope.
 That came with the 1981 theatrical re-release.
-In ’77, we simply saw this simple phrase, followed by the now-familiar yellow-outlined Star Wars logo accompanied by the now-iconic John Williams fanfare theme, and the untitled crawl of text.
+In ’77, we saw only this simple phrase, followed by the now-familiar yellow-outlined Star Wars logo accompanied by the now-iconic John Williams fanfare theme, and the untitled crawl of text.
 The crawl told us of a mighty Galactic Empire, their planet-killing weapon of terror, and of a small Rebellion that had only just won their first victory.
-The key to the freedom was in the clutches of a young princess on a desperate mission to unlock its secrets.
+The key to freedom was in the clutches of a young princess on a desperate mission to unlock its secrets.
 Three paragraphs of text against a bombastic fanfare is all it takes to push an audience headlong into an adventure and out of the problems of the everyday, mundane world.

 In the mind-blowing opening shot of the film, as that text scrolls into the distance, that desperate mission it spoke of is stopped cold by a mammoth spacecraft, a battalion of faceless armored soldiers, and a looming monster in a stylized skull mask who doesn’t even need to speak to scare audiences half to death.
 In short order, we see him stride through a pile of bodies, choke the life out of somebody with one hand, and toss that corpse off the bulkhead across from him as though it were a ragdoll just to make a point.
 And then if that weren’t enough, for those old enough and savvy enough to grasp the subtle nuances of plot, he commands his troops to provide false intelligence of what really happened here to the people back home, wherever home may be.
 It was a mafia-inspired military raid combined with a classic government cover-up, tactics so familiar to people of the 70s, long since made cliché thanks to decades of Hollywood features, but disturbingly real in the news headlines of that time.